peterparkedcar165/nospell2024.4/README.md

 #### Barbarian: [PASSIVE] - Bloodthirsty - Attacks against bleeding Hostiles grants you Bloodthirst, increasing your Attack Speed.
 Each stack of Bleed grants you the same amplifier of Bloodthirst.
 [DONE]
 #### Mystic: [PASSIVE] - Alterred Powder - Rejuvenating Dust grants a boost in Movement Speed to Players affected, and has its life duration doubled.
 [DONE]
 #### Chemist: [ACTIVE] An Even Wider Selection - Toggle between different type of potions that offer different purposes, similar to the previous ones, except these ones have the opposite effects, and are mainly for hostiles.
 [DONE]
-#### Engineer: [PASSIVE] Jet Pack - Allows a permanent Elytra flight.
-You have a 8 seconds period of self-propelling, it only recharges while you're not Elytra flying.
-While flying in the Nether, gauge goes down half as fast.
-While flying, you may press an active ability button to fire an light-damage explosive.

 ### Enchantments
 #### Vitality: Armor Pieces - 1 HP per level.
 Max 5.
 [DONE]